justEstif/project-members-only/server/notes/user.md

 ## Schema
 TODO Message schema

-schema User {
+- schema CreateUser

-  firstName alphabet only
+  - firstName alphabet only
-  lastName alphabet only
+  - lastName alphabet only
-  userName alphabet, number or . only email unique email only password string 10-20 chars
+  - userName alphabet, number and . only
-}
+  - email unique email only
+  - password string